yogesh-valiya/docker-magento/README.md

 > Replace DB dump path `/app/magento_simple.sql` with you DB dump path in your container.

-1. Copy the database dump to `DOCUMENT_ROOT` directory.
+1. Copy the database dump to `CODEBASE_PARENT_DIRECTORY` directory.
 2. Connect to the PHP container.
     ```shell
     ./bin/shell.sh php_74